Beit HaShalom: Contract and forged documents

 According to Haaretz, the settlers had purchased the property after several years of negotiations with the Palestinian owners.
 The settlers claimed they had bought the house legally, and had signed a contract, a claim which the Palestinians denied.

 On 3 July 2007, the Israeli State declared before the High Court that the police forensics department had found that the documents which supported the settlers' claim of legal ownership had been forgeries - or provided serious doubt regarding their authenticity.
 The Palestinian claimants admitted that they had indeed agreed to transfer ownership of the property to a third party, but claimed the deal was later cancelled.
 They did not provide documentation to support this claim.

 In January 2008, in response to a petition by the settlers against eviction orders, the state declared that the Palestinian owner of the building was undoubtedly in possession of the property when settlers took it over on 19 March 2007.
-The state recognized the settlers as "recent trespassers", and said that there was insufficient evidence to prove that the sale of the building to the Jewish purchasers had been completed.
+The state recognized the settlers as "recent trespassers", and said that there was insufficient evidence to prove that the sale of the building to the Israeli purchasers had been completed.
 According to the state, a contract for the sale of the building was indeed signed between Rajabi and a Palestinian partner on the one side, and Ayub Jaber, a Palestinian intermediary for the purchasers, on the other, in return for 460,000 Jordanian dinars.
-However, many documents the alleged Jewish purchasers presented to the police Crimes Investigation Unit were forged.
+However, many documents the alleged Israeli purchasers presented to the police Crimes Investigation Unit were forged.
 The state's attorney wrote ″We are talking about large-scale forgeries of many documents that were supposed to support the petitioners' [the settlers'] claims″.
 The company that purchased the property had in recent years already been involved with suspected forgery and fraud upon house purchases.

 In November 2008, the settlers' lawyer Nadav Ha'etzni stated that his clients had purchased the building as early as 2004.
 A Palestinian front man, Ayub Yosef Jaber, had signed a contract with Rajabi on 23 March 2004.
 A video in which, according to the Jerusalem Post, Rajabi was seen signing the sales contract was submitted to the Court.
-Ayub Jaber, who worked on behalf of the Jewish group, signed the sale agreement with the Jordanian front company "Tal Building and Investments Karnei Shomron".
+Ayub Jaber, who worked on behalf of the Israeli group, signed the sale agreement with the Jordanian front company "Tal Building and Investments Karnei Shomron".

 Court rulings

 In September 2012, the Jerusalem District Court ruled that the purchase was indeed valid and the house must be returned to the purchasers within one month.
 It dismissed the claim that the purchase agreement had been annulled before it was finalized.
 However, the judge stressed that he was not ordering the Civil Administration to pursue legal measures that would give the settlers authorization to live in the house.
-Nachi Eyal, Director of the Legal Forum for the Land of Israel, commented that “The Minister of Defense and representatives of the State Prosecutor need to apologize and compensate the owners in Hebron.”
+Nachi Eyal, Director of the Legal Forum for the Land of Israel, commented that "The Minister of Defense and representatives of the State Prosecutor need to apologize and compensate the owners in Hebron".